abdmus/my-portfolio/README.md

-# my-portfolio
+# Robin Wood's Portfolio
-This is my professional portfolio
+This is my Portfolio.
+It uses AWS and ReactJS